danbev/learning-crypto/notes/sigstore.md

 and added to the annotations object with the key `dev.cosignproject.cosign/signature`.

-To verify an image, the image it self need to be fetched, and also the signature image.
+To verify an image, the image itself needs to be fetched, and also the signature image (the one with the .sig suffic).
 The value of the `Docker-manifest-digest` needs to match the signature of image that we fetched.

 #### Blob signing
 Even though cosign "has container in its name" it can be used to store other